- The way the EHR (electronic health record) differs from EMR (electronic medical record) systems

 Challenging software development.
-58% of dissatisfaction of interviewed people lies in a lack of functionality and features.
+58% of the dissatisfaction of interviewed people lies in a lack of functionality and features.
 30% goes to the “hard to use” factor.
-Besides, such systems need integration of AI and NLP that are becoming critical in accurate diagnosing of the mental and physical health of patients.
-Summarizing, EMR software should:
+Besides, such systems need integration of AI and NLP which are becoming critical in accurate diagnosing of the mental and physical health of patients.
+In summarizing, EMR software should:

 - Stand out with great functionality and include a variety of features to entirely meet the requirements of administration personnel and doctors of hospitals, private practices, as well as patients